dmuth/grafana-playground/README.md

   - The dashboard should now show a breakdown of all log volumes.

-## FAQ: After rebuilding the machine, I see strange behavior in Grafana, such as "Frontend not running"
+## FAQ: After rebuilding the deployment, I see strange behavior in Grafana, such as "Frontend not running"

 I've experienced this myself, and I haven't been able to reliably reproduce it, but a few things seem to have helped: